Terms & Conditions of Business

 The law requires solicitors to get satisfactory evidence of the identity of their clients and sometimes people related to them.
 This is because solicitors who deal with money and property on behalf of their client can be targeted by criminals wanting to launder money.

-To comply with the law we need to get evidence of your identity as soon as possible.
-A Law Society leaflet entitled ‘Money Laundering Procedures’ is enclosed with this Agreement.
-If you cannot provide us with the specific identification requested, please contact us as soon as possible to discuss other ways to verify your identity.
+To comply with the law we need to check your identity as soon as possible.
+Law Society leaflet entitled ‘Money Laundering Procedures’ is enclosed with this Agreement.

 We are professionally and legally obliged to keep your affairs confidential.
 However, solicitors may be required by law to make a disclosure to the National Crime Agency where they know or suspect that a transaction may involve money laundering or terrorist financing.
 If we make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made.
 We may have to stop working on your matter for a period of time and may not be able to tell you why.